mariamrakka/vsd-hdp/README.md

 1-) ports: primary IOs of the design

-2-) nets: interconnections between pins (associated with gates) or between pin and port
+2-) nets: interconnections between pins (associated with gates) or between pin and port.
+A net can have only one driver (multidriven nets are corrupted, but within one standard cell this is fine as the sizing decides what drives what etc like in a latch), but it can drive multiple pins.

 </details>